Welcome to the Assume Project

 https://doi.org/10.1145/3575813.3597351

-Economic Evaluation of Electricity and Hydrogen-Based Steel Production Pathways: Leveraging Market Dynamics and Grid Congestion Mitigation through Demand Side Flexibility
+Economic Evaluation of Electricity and Hydrogen-Based Steel Production Pathways: Leveraging Market Dynamics and Grid Congestion Mitigation through Demand Side Flexibility.

-Johanna Adams, Nick Harder, Anke Weidlich
+Johanna Adams, Nick Harder, and Anke Weidlich

 Do Block Orders Matter?
-Impact of Regular Block and Linked Orders on Electricity Market Simulation Outcomes
+Impact of Regular Block and Linked Orders on Electricity Market Simulation Outcomes.

-Kim K. Miskiw, Philipp Staudt
+Kim K. Miskiw and Philipp Staudt

-Explainable Deep Reinforcement Learning for Multi-Agent Electricity Market Simulations
+Explainable Deep Reinforcement Learning for Multi-Agent Electricity Market Simulations.

 People behind the project